jdittrich/quickMockup/README.md

 ## Usecase

-The tool is meant to allow to quickly create mockups of interfaces in order to communicate ideas.
+The tool is meant to allow to *quickly* create mockups of interfaces in order to *communicate* ideas.

-It is not meant for pixel perfect mockups nor for complex interface mockups involving several screens and hundereds of elements.
+It is *not* meant for pixel perfect mockups nor for complex interface mockups involving several screens and hundereds of elements.

-The target group for now are designers or design-aware developers who take part in open source projects and need to communicate their ideas.
+The target group for now are interaction/interface *designers* or design-aware *developers* who take part in open source projects and need to communicate their ideas.
 An mockup is worth a thousand words in this case.

 ### Saving

-You can just save the webpage with your browsers save function.
-If you save the complete webpage, you retain interactivity.
-If you just save the webpage-HTML-itself, you still have the mockup in one file.
+You can just save the webpage with your browsers save function (e.g. see [here for Firefox](https://support.mozilla.org/en-US/kb/how-save-web-page)) .
+In the dropdown in the saving dialog, you can select something like »complete webpage« and »only HTML«.

+* If you save the »complete webpage« , you retain interactivity (you could zip the files, send it to someone and that person cpuld just continue working) .
+* If you save »only HTML«, you still save a file containing your mockup wich you can view in any browser.

 You can also just do a screenshot (in case it is more a throw-away mock anyway) using whichever tool you like.

 ## Technology/Implementation